REQUEST A QUOTE

 Interpreter Etiquette on Your Wedding Day

-Interpreters do not dress like the wedding party.
-They appear appropriately and professionally attired for your event.
+Even though the interpreters do not dress like the wedding party -don’t worry- they will appear appropriately and professionally attired for your event.
 If you have specific dress requirements, be sure to inform ICS well in advance.
-Interpreters maintain professionalism throughout the event and do not consume alcohol to ensure clear communication.
+Interpreters maintain professionalism throughout the event, including abstaining from any alcohol consumption to ensure clear communication.

-If you have never worked with an interpreter before, there’s no need to stress!
+If you have never worked with interpreters before, there’s no need to stress!
 We recommend booking a free session with our Inclusive Team to discuss some helpful tips such as encouraging your friends and family to interact directly with Deaf guests just as they would if the interpreter were not present.
+Your interpreter team will work seamlessly in the background to support smooth, comfortable communication exchanges.

 Interpreters for Your Destination Wedding